 6:00pm – 7:00pm ET

-The first day of the event kicks off with a welcome, providing the history of how this event came to be.
-The welcome will be followed by an orientation to VoiceThread and the unique affordances of the asynchronous Salons, which will support community-building alongside session presentations.
-A Technology Support Fair is an additional highlight for Day 1 for those who are finding they need or want assistance in navigating the day.
-Given that a major goal of the event is to facilitate storytelling through online and digital modalities, Day 1 includes both synchronous and asynchronous opportunities to engage with others in sharing your Lab stories.
-If you are an educator interested in hearing from technology partners themselves regarding what they’re planning for the future or how they’re supporting education in our current moment, you won’t want to miss this kickoff day!
-Likewise, if you are a technology partner looking to connect one-on-one with folks regarding current or future needs or perhaps looking for new communities to partner with, you’ll want to plan to follow the VoiceThread comments, as well as joining in on the storytelling fun.
-Day 1 closes with a 45-minute Ideate Saloon, full of casual social networking and virtual fun.
+The first day of the event kicked off with a welcome, providing the history of how this event came to be.
+The welcome was followed by an orientation to VoiceThread and the unique affordances of the asynchronous Salons, which supported community-building alongside session presentations.
+A Technology Support Fair was an additional highlight for Day 1 for those who are finding they need or want assistance in navigating the day.
+Given that a major goal of the event was to facilitate storytelling through online and digital modalities, Day 1 included both synchronous and asynchronous opportunities to engage with others in sharing their Lab stories.
+Day 1 closed with a 45-minute Ideate Saloon, full of casual social networking and virtual fun.

 Day 2 & Day 3

-Join us for Days 2 & 3 of the event for our synchronous Salons.
-Both days begin with a keynote inspired Community Salon, which will situate this event in the current STEM educational context and drive conversation through provocations related to where we need to go.
-Programming for both days then moves into two major half-day blocks, each anchored around one of the major event themes.
-You will be oriented to the theme by one of the event sponsors, who will story how they have contributed to addressing driving questions pertinent to the online lab STEM community.
-These remarks serve as a transition into 45-minute synchronous Salons.
-Whether they take the form of a Discussion Salon (whole group) or a Cohort Salon (breakout rooms) these Salons will be key moments for thought leadership, administrators, technology partners, and the educator community as a whole to make connections and dialogue around the implementation of Lab technologies and how we might (re)imagine the future of Online Labs for STEM.
-Days 2 and 3 also feature mid-day Coffee Talks, additional asynchronous engagement opportunities, and of course a fun and engaging Saloon for lightweight and fun community building.
+Days 2 & 3 of the event featured our synchronous Salons.
+Both days began with a keynote inspired Community Salon, which situated this event in the current STEM educational context and drove conversation through provocations related to where we need to go.
+Programming for both days then moved into two major half-day blocks, each anchored around one of the major event themes.
+Morning remarks served as a transition into 45-minute synchronous Salons.
+Whether they took the form of a Discussion Salon (whole group) or a Cohort Salon (breakout rooms) these Salons were key moments for thought leadership, administrators, technology partners, and the educator community as a whole to make connections and dialogue around the implementation of Lab technologies and how we might (re)imagine the future of Online Labs for STEM.
+Days 2 and 3 also featured mid-day Coffee Talks, additional asynchronous engagement opportunities, and of course a fun and engaging Saloon for lightweight and fun community building.